Bumper0417/First-milestone-Project/README.md

 ## Testing

-The potencial customers and fans user story achieved to provide them information about who we are,what are we doing and how they can reach us through the contact us form. the about us section provides information about who we are and what are we tending to achieve through this web site as well as our background, knowledge and skills.When visited in the desktop users have the opportunity to see our achievements and certifications in the background photo.They are also able to be informed about the breed through the "Breed Info" and the "Become a Breeder" sections and to view my social media profiles via clicking on the icons in the footer.
+- The potencial customers,users and fans user stories, achieved to provide them information about who we are,what are we doing and how they can reach us through the contact us form.

-You can try this yourself by going to "Contact Us" form:
+- The 'About us' section provides information about who we are and the reasons to visit this webpage, as well as our background,knowledge, skills and Staffies 'Breed Info'.
+- For our Future Breeders they are able to get all the tools that they want regarding breeding their own Staffordshire Bull Terrier in the "Become a Breeder" section which consist ifnormation about what it takes to become a Breeder and two sections with videos about our Training sessions and Dog Shows.
+- Our future Breeders can also have a look to our breeding Staffies photos through the 'See our Photos' section were they can also download the images in a separate tab.
+-For the users of the Webpage that want to contact us,they can do it easily through our social links on the bottom of the page in the Footer and they can also do it through our contact page.You can check it yourself:
 1. Go to the "Contact Us" page
 1. Try to submit the empty form and verify that an error message about the required fields appears
 1. Try to submit the form with an invalid email address and verify that a relevant error message appears
-1. Try to submit the form with all inputs valid and verify that a success message appears.
+1. Try to submit the form with all inputs valid and verify that the webpage will reload.

-As they have been manually tested, all the links will open in a new tab using 'target="_blank"'.Also when links of the appbar are pressed they will work even though you do not view them in the same order as they are in the dropdown menu.
+As they have been manually tested, all the links will open in a new tab using 'target="_blank"'.Also when links of the containers in the dropdown-menu are pressed they will work even though you do not view them in the same order as they are in the dropdown menu.In addition videos and photos will open to a new section as to save the webpage for overloading and minimise the data.

 The site is tested in a variety of devices such as:Iphones(4 to 8),Samsung Galaxy,Ipads and Desktops.In addition it's tested to all the possible browsers:Chrome, Safari, Internet Explorer, FireFox and i assure that it is compatible and responsive.

-The biggest problem that i faced was that difficulty of my laptop to achieve commit in git, but i overpassed it with new commands and the assistance of the webpage.
+The biggest problem that i faced was that difficulty of my webpage to be displayed properly in Ipads and Ipads Pro which i overpassed by providing more space,margins and paddings.

 ## Deployment

-This site is hosted using GitHub pages, deployed directly from the master branch.
+This site is hosted using GitHub pages, deployed directly from the master branch.The webpage is consisted of 4 html documents, an assets folder and a README.md file.The assets folder includes 3smaler folders:
+- CSS with a style.css document.
+- Images with 4 jpg files of the images i used for the webpage.
+- Wireframes with 5 jpg images of my Design.